ColinKennedy/rez_developer_packages/rez_batch_process/README.md

 It could be extended to make pull requests in bitbucket.
 If that's the case, add an issue here and it can be added.

-TODO explain the plugin stuff

-TODO
-- do needs "intersphinx" finder
- - traverse all possible Rez packages
-  - Check if the Rez package has a conf.py
-   - Run the "missing intersphinx" check
-   - if anything missing comes up, do
-    - group by repository
-	- clone everything
-	- make the change as individual rez packages
-	- create a PR for each change
-	 - find a way to auto-add reviewers.
-No idea how to do this though ...

-   - Make the logic that determines this into a separate function / module so that it can be overwritten,if needed
-   - run the paths through a process (arbitrary user process / function)

-- Add wrapper code that can auto-add intersphinx to fixes to Rez packages and create a PR

 - do more unittest.
 Variants class
 -  make sure fix / reporting works with source packages that contain variants
  - and built packages

 - does has_python_package account for source packages + variants?
 Because it needs to!
  - Also technically source packages need to be built in order to determine if they are a Python package

-- Do CI stuff
-- Do TODO notes